For the Media

 Ellen IrelandLos Angeles Part Time Faculty, International Study & External Programs

 Film, Screenwriting, and over 10 years of experience as a studio development executive and as a freelance story and script consultant.

 Tulasi SrinivasAssociate Professor, Institute for Liberal Arts & Interdisciplinary Studies

 Culture and Religion, Political economy of globalization, Contemporary debates in anthropology, US- South asia relations, India, Hinduism, Political geography.

-Jean StawarzAssociate Professor, Department of Visual & Media Arts
+Jean StawarzAssociate Professor and Graduate Program Director for Writing for Film and Television, Department of Visual & Media Arts

 American TV, TV talk shows, women and TV, and European art films

 Doug StruckSenior Journalist-in-Residence, Department of Journalism

 Environmental journalism, global warming issues, science/media communication, investigative journalism, and non-profit models.